ATTHDEV/Atari-Game/README.md

 # Atari-Game

-* this is breakout game
+* This is breakout game
-* this game coding in c++ with opengl
+* This game coding in c++ with opengl
-* this very very simple not a perfect  because i coding very short time
+* This very very simple not a perfect  because i coding very short time

+---
+**License**

+MIT license.

+---